QubesOS/qubes-doc/HvmCreate.md

 exit
 ```

 Another things to check are if clipboard copy/paste and file copy works fine with this VM.
+If it doesn't, then perhaps one more VM reboot is necessary (seriously, hey this is Windows!).

 And the screenshot below illustrates the Send To entries in a Windows VM that can be used to copy/send files to other Qubes domains: